Why is Sir Thomas Abney Primary School included in these proposed changes?

 What if I want my child to attend a different school?

 Parents have the right to apply to other schools and move their children at any time via the council’s In Year Admissions process.
-If the council decide to close/merge schools in April 2025, then from that decision until the end of the school year, children whose school will close will be given extra priority for places at most Hackney schools (ie. those where the council is the admission authority)
+If the council decide to close/merge schools in April 2025, then from that decision until the end of the school year, children whose school will close will be given extra priority for places at most Hackney schools (ie. those where the council is responsible for admissions).

 Although parents have a right to apply for an alternative school place at any time, we hope children will stay at their current school through to the end of the academic year to support their wellbeing, so that they have a proper ending at the school and then all transition together to the new merged school in September 2025.